dgaitsgo/dgaitsgo-neu/articles/tiles-in-bbox-open-closed.md

 5 years ago, I released a node package that you have to import in the most non-idiomatic way possible.
-It’s illegal JavaScript.
+It’s wonky JavaScript.
 But now that I know better, should I change it?
 Here’s why I haven’t updated it:

 During my last round of interviews, one particular screener told me to be prepared for a lot of Object Orientated questions.